Back to blog

 4. Prepare the API request

-After importing the installed libraries, prepare the API request for SERP Scraper API.
+After importing the installed libraries, prepare the API request for SERP Scraper API (a part of Web Scraper API).

 Start by declaring the USERNAME and PASSWORD variables – your API credentials.
 You can retrieve these values from the Oxylabs dashboard.